Sperm competition: Evolutionary consequences

 One evolutionary response to sperm competition is the variety in penis morphology of many species.
 For example, the shape of the human penis may have been selectively shaped by sperm competition.
 The human penis may have been selected to displace seminal fluids implanted in the female reproductive tract by a rival male.
 Specifically, the shape of the coronal ridge may promote displacement of seminal fluid from a previous mating via thrusting action during sexual intercourse.
-A 2003 study by Gordon G. Gallup and colleagues concluded that one evolutionary purpose of the thrusting motion characteristic of intense intercourse is for the penis to “upsuck” another man's semen before depositing its own.
+A 2003 study by Gordon G. Gallup and colleagues concluded that one evolutionary purpose of the thrusting motion characteristic of intense intercourse is for the penis to "upsuck" another man's semen before depositing its own.

 Evolution to increase ejaculate volume in the presence of sperm competition has a consequence on testis size.
 Large testes can produce more sperm required for larger ejaculates, and can be found across the animal kingdom when sperm competition occurs.
 Males with larger testes have been documented to achieve higher reproductive success rates than males with smaller testes in male yellow pine chipmunks.
-In chichlid fish, it has been found that increased sperm competition can lead to evolved larger sperm numbers, sperm cell sizes, and sperm swimming speeds.
+In cichlid fish, it has been found that increased sperm competition can lead to evolved larger sperm numbers, sperm cell sizes, and sperm swimming speeds.